EliasOenal/verity/doc/backlog.md

   (e.g. pruning based on available space -- this is especially important now that we basically don't have any content and will therefore basically not want to do any pruning at all)
+  Note: In the browser, use navigator.storage.estimate() to start pruning well before we reach the returned quota.
 - Support multiple Cube exchange methods, implement ToW based exchange and enable it by default for full nodes.
   Rework current naive key list based exchange into a sliding-window based